wachin/adb-send-files/README.md

 God Bless

-This is and idea from:
+This is an idea from:

 **Copiar carpeta/archivos desde Android a Linux & Linux a Android con adb (por cable USB)**
 https://facilitarelsoftwarelibre.blogspot.com/2020/05/como-copiar-carpetaarchivo-desde.html